railsbridge-boston/railsbridge-boston/views/blog/2013_jun_recap_text.markdown

 determination the students built fully functional web applications, deployed on Heroku servers for all the world to see.

-The Boston Railsbridge Workshop for women and their friends was first held in August of 2012.
+The Boston RailsBridge Workshop for women and their friends was first held in August of 2012.
 It set out to improve the diversity of an increasingly-homogenized community of Ruby developers in Boston.